yk220284/2D_Balls_Collisions/README.md

+## 2D Balls Collisions

-# 2D_Balls_Collisions
+# Tools

-Used P5.js library to model Brownian motion with multiple features such as mouse and keyboard control for adding objects and tracking their movements.
+Used Node.js and P5.js library to model Brownian motion with multiple features such as mouse and keyboard control for adding objects and tracking their movements.
+Implemented bootstrap and deployed on github.
 See it in action [here](https://yk220284.github.io/2D_Balls_Collisions.github.io/).

 # 2D Momentum Equations